About Minimalist Golf Swing System

 - Texas Woman’s University’s Write Site Spring 2015 – present.

 - American Sports Medicine Institute.
 Dr. Glenn Fleisig.
-Summer Internship studying biomechanics of injury in sport, 2014.
+Internship studying biomechanics of injury in baseball pitching, 2014.

-- American College of Sports Medicine, certified Personal Trainer (2009).
+- Certified Personal Trainer, American College of Sports Medicine (2009).

-- Collaborative Institutional Training Initiative Human Subjects Research Certification.
-(2014).
+- Certification: Collaborative Institutional Training Initiative Human Subjects Research (2014-present).

 - Winner, All India Ladies’ Open Amateur Golf Championship, 1983